SoliDry/api-generator/README.md

 Also worth to mention - Laravel uses table_id convention to link tables via foreign key.
-So U can either follow the default - add to RAML an id that matches to the table name (just like in example: `topic_id` -> in article table for topic table `id`, see `ArticleAttributes` in RAML Types and Declarations) or make Your own foreign key and add it to ```hasMany/belongsTo -> $foreignKey``` parameter in generated BaseModel entity.
+So U can either follow the default - add to RAML an id that matches to the table name (just like in example: `topic_id` -> in article table for topic table `id`, see `ArticleAttributes` in RAML Types and Declarations) or make your own foreign key and add it to ```hasMany/belongsTo -> $foreignKey``` parameter in generated BaseModel entity.

-Additionally, to specify index for particular column You can add a `facets` raml property like this:
+Additionally, to specify index for particular column you can add a `facets` raml property like this:
 ```raml
     # regular index
     facets: